Add to collection

 Aleise Puketapu

 I did my Master of Science degree at Massey University in Palmerston North.
-My supervisor was Dr Nick Roskruge, and my research was based on the life cycle and epidemiology of the tomato/potato psyllid on three Māori food sources, and one of those was the Māori taewa.
-The tomato/potato psyllid is a small hemimetabolous insect, and what they do is land on the plants and suck cell content.
+My supervisor was Dr Nick Roskruge, and my research was based on the life cycle and epidemiology10 of the tomato/potato psyllid on three Māori food sources, and one of those was the Māori taewa.
+The tomato/potato psyllid is a small hemimetabolous insect, and what they do is land on the plants and suck cell11 content.
 As well as feeding on the plant, they actually transmit a bacterial disease called Candidatus Liberibacter solanacearum, which is commonly known as zebra chip in New Zealand.
 There have been reports of up to 80% yield loss, which has huge financial implications for growers.

 Dr Ocean Mercier